Murder of Bob Chappell: Forensic testing of Four Winds and dinghy

 The inflatable dinghy had many areas that were positive to luminol, a screening test for blood but not a conclusive one.

 On 28 January 2009 the yacht was moved to the premises of Cleanlift Marine at Goodwood and was placed on a slip for inspection.
 In the following days, a great number of items, samples and swabs were collected, and many were forensically examined or analysed.
 One was a swab taken on about 30 January 2009 9.45 metres from the bow of the yacht on the starboard walkway, while it was at Goodwood.

 The swab was taken because at that point a luminol test was positive, although it ultimately proved negative for blood.
 DNA analysis of the swab revealed a full DNA profile of a then-unknown female.
 It did not match the DNA of any individual on the Tasmanian DNA database.
 Statistically there was a less than one in one hundred million chance that the DNA profile of more than one person, unrelated to each other, would have matched it.
 There was no evidence establishing how that DNA profile came to be in a substance on the deck of the yacht on 30 January 2009.

 The accounts given by Neill-Fraser

-The 28 January 2009 Declaration
+The 28 January 2009 declaration

-On 28 January 2009 Neill-Fraser made a statutory declaration in which she said that after tying up the dinghy at the Royal Yacht Club she went to Bunnings Warehouse for a long time, although she did not buy anything, just browsed.
+On 28 January 2009 Neill-Fraser made a statutory declaration in which she said that after tying up the dinghy at the Royal Yacht Club she went to Bunnings for a long time, although she did not buy anything, just browsed.
 It was starting to get dark when she arrived home.
 She mentioned the telephone calls she made and received and said she got off the telephone at 10:30 pm.
 That accorded with records.
 She said that she stayed alone at home that night and that the following morning she was notified the yacht was sinking.
 She made no mention of travelling to Marieville Esplanade after 10:30 pm.